neondatabase-labs/pgpi/README.md

 The `--cert-sig` option specifies the encryption type of the self-signed certificate `pgpi` generates.
 The default is `--cert-sig rsa`, but `--cert-sig ecdsa` is also supported.

 If the `--send-chunking byte` option is given, all traffic is forwarded one single byte at a time.
 This is extremely inefficient, but it can smoke out software that doesn’t correctly buffer its TCP/TLS input.
-The default is `--send-chunking whole`, which forwards as many complete Postgres messages as are available when new data are receieved.
+The default is `--send-chunking whole`, which forwards as many complete Postgres messages as are available when new data are received.

 The `--quit-on-hangup` option causes the script to exit when the Postgres connection closes, instead of listening for a new connection.